 - Keep right in the corridors to avoid collisions!
 Many of the stairs in our houses are narrow – please give way to people coming down the stairs.

 - The furniture arrangements at our premises are adjusted to meet the safety protocols.
 This includes libraries, study places, group rooms, classrooms, and foyers and means that there are significantly fewer study places than normal.
 Do not move the furniture and remember to maintain social distancing!

 - The computer rooms will not be open; however, all students will be able to access them with their LU cards (without entering a pin code).

 - Do you belong to an at-risk group?
 Please contact the study adviser for your studies.

 - The Student Health Centre is there for students who need help to handle stress, performance anxiety, fear of public speaking, anxiety, alcohol problems, sleep disorders, depression or who want to change their lifestyle.
 The Student Health Centre offers individual counselling but also courses, workshops and lectures.
-The Student Health Centre has also set telephone sessions each day between 11:00 and 12:00 for questions concerning the coronavirus.
-Information is available at here.

 Do you have questions about your studies?
 Contact the course director at your department.